Unless you’re new here, you know you should probably be taking creatine. It’s one of the most well-research, reliable, and safe supplements around.

 When it comes to the best time to take creatine, the answer is whenever is most convenient for you.
 Because what’s most important is that you take it.
 And if taking it pre-workout is more work for you than in the evening, then you’re less likely to take it and thus not reap its benefits.

 For example, I have a smoothie for breakfast almost every morning.
 So, I always put a few grams of ONNIT creatine monohydrate in the smoothie.
 Creatine monohydrate is insoluble, but I’ve found that in a thick smoothie made in a blender, I don’t notice it at all.
+It’s also unflavored, so drinking it on its own doesn’t taste bad, but it doesn’t taste good either.

 If you usually have a post-workout shake, throw it in there.
 The point is, the best time to take creatine is the time that works best for you.
 That way you do it consistently.